Robin Charles Raja

-Robin Charles Raja (born 30 July 1966) is a former Indian football player and former head coach of the I-League side Chennai City.
-He is currently the coach of Chennai FC, which competes in the CFA Senior Division league.
+Robin Charles Raja (born 30 July 1966) is an Indian football manager and a former player.
+He is the coach of Chennai FC, which competes in the CFA Senior Division league.

 Coaching career

 Born in Tamil Nadu, Raja has served as the head coach of various local state clubs in the CFA Senior Division.
 He won the league with both Chennai Customs and Hindustan Eagles in 2010 and 2012 respectively.
 He also coached Chennai FC in the league in 2016.
 Raja has also coached Tamil Nadu in the Santosh Trophy.
 During the 2016 edition of the tournament, Raja lead his state side to the semi-finals of the tournament.
 His side lost 1–0.

 Chennai City

 Raja was named the head coach of Chennai City in December 2016 after the club were granted direct-entry into the I-League.
 He was sacked in January 2017 after "due to unsatisfactory results" with the team lying on the bottom of the table then, following just one win after the first seven games.